Do’s and Don’ts For Dementia Caregivers

 This behaviour is not necessarily abnormal or unhealthy.
 Most people, not just those with dementia, can become irritated when being criticized or corrected, even though the other person is right.
 Explanations or discussions can lead to arguments where everybody ends up frustrated.
 You may have heard of the expression, "You can be right, or you can be happy," and applying this technique will help you maintain peaceful relations.

 If safety becomes an issue, you may have to operate more behind the scenes.
 Try to find out how they perceive their environment and how they interpret the situation.
 You have to enter their world and find creative solutions that work.
-For instance, a retired fireman may become agitated when he learns someone came into his house to help him, but he may be more than happy to have the person come to talk to him about the fire department.

 We also have our higher, more complex brain regions that help inhibit negative emotions, provide reassurance, and allow us to see the big picture; but, in people with dementia, these higher complex brain regions are damaged.
 If you are stressed or work too fast when requesting that they take their pills, their brain may assess the situation as a threat, and then the brain is not able to see the big picture and to remain calm, so the person switches into "fight" (yells or pushes you away) or "flight" (says "no" or walks away) mode.
 That's why it's very important to act in a calm and predictable way when caring for a person with dementia.
 Compliments, positive feedback, and helping the other person feel useful are invaluable tools.